Is the internet a force for good? – Not Always!

 As mentioned above one of the biggest and most well-known examples is what’s known as “The Great Firewall of China” an online behemoth that monitors speech, blocks certain kinds of online content, and filters searches – such a tool restricts access to information.
 In the example above we illustrated how such a tool can be used to limit access to information that is deemed unsatisfactory or potentially embarrassing to governments – corruption should not become a weaponised tool to use against political enemies – but so much sway in what information is acceptable and is not means governments can turn corruption into a weapon in such a way.

 Reporters without borders, the group behind the world press freedom index highlight a substantial problem developing.
 They have recently stated that “The 2017 World Press Freedom Index compiled by Reporters Without Borders (RSF) shows an increase in the number of countries where the media freedom situation is very grave and highlights the scale and variety of the obstacles to media freedom throughout the world.”.
-They further point to the erosion of democractic respect for free media (an area we’ve touched on previously here) as it is growing increasingly hostile to the nature of a free media and it’s role as a pillar in democracy.
+They further point to the erosion of democratic respect for free media (an area we’ve touched on previously here) as it is growing increasingly hostile to the nature of a free media and it’s role as a pillar in democracy.

-Nowhere can this be seen more than in the case of a free & fair internet.
+Nowhere can this be seen more than in the case of free & fair internet.
 This also highlights the need for Anti-Corruption Activists to continue to push for limits to creeping censorship around the world.
 So the answer to the question of Is the internet a force for good?
 Is sadly, not always.